rubyonjets/jets/docs/_docs/routing-custom-domain.md

 ## Changing Endpoint Configuration Warning

 When routes change, Jets detects this and fully re-creates the Rest API Gateway.
-If you are changing the API Gateway [domain endpoint_type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigateway-domainname-endpointconfiguration.html) REGIONAL to EDGE and vice versa.
-This result in downtime as the CloudFormation updates the endpoint type in-place.
-It deletes and updates of the old endpoint type as part of the update.
+If you change the API Gateway [domain endpoint_type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigateway-domainname-endpointconfiguration.html) REGIONAL to EDGE and vice versa, this results in downtime as the CloudFormation updates the endpoint type in-place.

 * Going from REGIONAL to EDGE results in about **10 minutes** of unavailability.
 That's about how long it takes API Gateway to create the CloudFront Edge endpoint.
 * Going from EDGE to REGIONAL results in about **30 seconds** of unavailability.
 That's about how long it takes API Gateway to create the Regional endpoint.